taylor-vann/weblog/drafts/on_burnout.md

 # On Burnout and Doubt

+three stagegs of development death
+- all new features all the time
+- fixing broken issues, finding core problems
+- ignoring solutions that change logic flow

 I almost quit Google before I was let go in 2023.
 : a behemoth moneny pit named Material and (the unfortunately named) Lit.